Decoration, Maintenance & Repairs

 Avoiding damage beyond fair wear and tear

-Holes in walls from picture hanging beyond small pin marks, broken tiles or fixtures from misuse, pet damage to carpets, doors, or woodwork, and cigarette burns or staining all exceed fair wear and tear.
-Tenants remain liable for these through deposit deductions or direct payment.
+Fair wear and tear describes the natural deterioration that comes from ordinary use over time: faded paintwork, worn carpet in high-traffic areas and scuffed skirting boards usually qualify.
+Tenants must avoid damage that exceeds this standard.
+Holes in walls beyond small picture-hook marks, broken tiles or fixtures from misuse, pet damage to carpets or woodwork, and cigarette burns or staining all go beyond fair wear and tear, and the tenant remains liable for them through deposit deductions or direct payment.

 Tenant-caused damage

-Minor repairs under £50
+Minor repairs clauses

 Reasonable timeframes for repairs